NetCoreApps/Chinook/README.md

 ## Generate Instant Client Apps

-Another site adding value-added functionality around ServiceStack Services is [apps.servicestack.net](https://apps.servicestack.net) which provides instant utility for API Consumers who can use it to generate Client Apps in their preferred languages and open it instantly in their preferred IDE of choice.
+Another site adding value-added functionality around ServiceStack Services is [apps.servicestack.net](https://apps.servicestack.net) which provides instant utility for API Consumers who can use it to generate Client Apps and open them instantly in their preferred language and IDE of choice.

 E.g. Here's the Artist query above we can customize and run in Kotlin: